A Commitment-based Authentication model for Key Exchange protocols: Authenticated Key Exchange model variation

-Given a protocol $\pi$, the generated protocol $\pi'$ = $C_\lambda(\pi)$, running within party $P_j$, first invokes $\lambda$.
-Next, for each message that $\pi$ sends, $\pi'$ activates $\lambda$ with external request for sending that message to the specified recipient.
-Whenever $\pi'$ is activated with some incoming message, it activates $\lambda$ with this incoming message.
-When $\lambda$ outputs '$P_j$ received \textit{m} from $P_i$' (which, in particular, happens when party $P_j$ successfully validates the entropy value generated on its end from message \textit{m} transmission against the value generated by $P_i$, by means of $I_f$), protocol $\pi$ is activated with incoming message \textit{m} from $P_i$. \\ The objective of the remainder of this section is to show that, under this new UM model, all relevant results provided on \cite{cryptoeprint:1998/009} and \cite{10.1007/3-540-44987-6_28} hold.
+The objective of the remainder of this section is to show that, under this new UM model, equivalent results to the ones provided on \cite{cryptoeprint:1998/009} and \cite{10.1007/3-540-44987-6_28} hold.
 We start by showing that, under a MT-authenticator $\lambda$ as defined above, the compiler $C_\lambda$ constructed from it is an authenticator: \begin{theorem} Under the new UM model, let $\lambda$ be an MT-authenticator, and let $C_\lambda$ be a compiler constructed based on $\lambda$ .
 Then $C_\lambda$ is an authenticator. \end{theorem} \begin{proof} The proof laid out in \cite{cryptoeprint:1998/009} applies, despite the construction differences with the original UM.
 That is because despite variations, we are still provided with $\lambda$ being a MT-authenticator.
 In our model, this will intuitively mean that if an attacker is able to modify (or even fully forge) a message transmission, validation through $I_f$ wont be successful, or equivalently, if the output '$P_i$ received \textit{m} from $P_j$' is generated from $\lambda$, this will necessarily mean that $I_f$ will produce an affirmative validation (and therefore will not happen that the triple ($P_j$,$P_i$,\textit{m}) is not currently in the set $M$ of undelivered messages in the AM, and $P_j$ is uncorrupted).

+We cover the most delicate part of the proof: we would need to prove that it is a legitimate behavior to assume that, except with negligible probability, if the activation of the MT-authenticator $\lambda$ generates an output '\textit{party $P_j^{\prime}$ has received message m from $P_i^{\prime}$}', then the element $(P_i, P_j, m)$ is still in the set of undelivered messages, in the AM, when both parties are uncorrupted.
+And, this is still true as, in our model, the successful reception of a message in the UM involves the affirmative validation of $I_f$, for the uncorrupted sender $P_i^{\prime}$ and, since by hypothesis we are working with a protocol $\lambda$ that emulates MT over unauthenticated network, this situation can only arise with negligible probability, for non-corrupted parties.
+We refer to \cite{cryptoeprint:1998/009} for the detailed proof. \end{proof}

+The above results shows that, to send a message $m$ under the UM, it is secure to do so under the protocol generated by the compiler $C_{\lambda}$ defined by an MT-authenticator $\lambda$.